Jndhaval/ML_Web_App/README.md

 I used the [Heart Disease] dataset for this project.
 The dataset was taken from kaggle.

 ## Features

 - Data preprocessing and exploratory data analysis.
 - Machine learning model development and evaluation.
 - Deployment using Streamlit for a user-friendly interface.

 ## Getting Started

 To get started with this project, follow these steps:

 ### Prerequisites

-Make sure you have the following requirements installed:

 - Python 3.x
 - Spyder (for development)